Cosys-Lab/Cosys-AirSim/docs/dynamic_objects.md

 Chance to Change                | Percentage of chance to alter the stack configuration every so many seconds Average Time Between Changes    | Average time delta in seconds between changes Max Time Between Changes Offset | Maximum time delta offset in seconds between changes (to not have all objects change at same time a small random offset is used)
+Nav Collision W/L/H             | This setting can be used to create a area around the object spawner of which the Dynamic AI pathfinding will stay away from.

 - _RandomStackSpawnerSwitcher_: This can be used to create a dynamic formed stacked set of goods.
 Like a pallet with boxes spawned on top.
-Difference with the one above is that this one can select from a Data Table object to select randomly a 'goods'/object type and it's stacking settings.
+Difference with the one above is that this one can select from a Data Table object to select randomly a 'goods'/object type, and it's stacking settings.
 One can control it with the following settings:

 Setting                         | Description
 --------------------------------| ------------